survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 If you try modifying the code, you should see output in your terminal.
 The browser should also perform a hard refresh on change.

-T> WDS tries to run in another port in case the default one is being used.
-See the terminal output to figure out where it ends up running.
+WDS tries to run in another port in case the default one is being used.
+The terminal output tells you where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
-If something is running on the port 8080, it should display a message.
-The exact command depends on the platform.
+If something is running on the port 8080, it should display a message on Unix.

-{pagebreak}

 ## Verifying that `--env` Works